The Opacity Algorithm: The Mathematical Reason to Paint Dark to Light

 3. Managing Visual Fatigue

-Staring at a complex web of numbers and lines causes visual fatigue.
+Staring at a complex web of numbers and lines causes visual fatigue quickly.
 By systematically eliminating the darkest colors first, you rapidly reduce the visual noise on the canvas.
-The dark shapes act as an anchor, giving your eyes a structural framework to rely on.

-Once the dark foundations are set, the remaining light spaces are easier to locate, and the painting process shifts from a tedious search-and-find mission into a relaxing exercise in volume building.
-Pair this strategy with a properly tensioned canvas, and you remove nearly all friction from the process.
+The dark shapes act as an anchor.
+Once the deep shadows and structural darks are in place, your eye has a framework to navigate by.
+The remaining light spaces become much easier to locate because they are defined by the dark edges around them rather than by the printed numbers, which are now largely covered.
+The painting process shifts from a tedious search-and-find exercise into a more intuitive, relaxing experience of filling in well-defined shapes.
+Pair this paint by numbers strategy with a properly tensioned canvas, and you remove nearly all friction from the process.

 Technical FAQ